shieldgenerator7/DnD-Stories/RiftwardTavern/Plan/RulesRulings.md

 ## Exhaustion

 Each point of exhaustion causes you to suffer -1 to hit and -1 CON.
 If exhaustion causes your CON to go to 0, you die.
-It also reduces your movement speed by -1ft.
-Your movement speed is rounded down to the nearest 5ft, with a minimum of 10ft.
+It also reduces your movement speed by -5ft, with a minimum of 10ft.

 ## Sated